top of page

 which is as profound

-as exile from one's country.
+as is exile from one's country.

 Piraye'ye Saat 21-22 Şiirleri by Nazım Hikmet